Local Escapes

 Selwyn Snow Resort

-The Selwyn Centre (which will reopen in 2023 for the first time since the 2020 bushfires) houses all of the guest facilities and services including gear hire and food and drink offerings, but this one’s definitely a day-tripper, with limited dining and accommodation options in the nearby area.
+The Selwyn Centre houses all of the guest facilities and services, including gear hire and food and drink offerings.
+This one’s a day-tripper, with limited dining and accommodation options in the nearby area.

 Charlotte Pass